Myotonia Congenita in Dogs

 All affected Miniature Schnauzers have overshot upper jaws and abnormal dentition but that is not typical of myotonia in other breeds of dogs and in other species.
 The disorder is inherited as a simple autosomal trait.
 A single mutation in the gene encoding the chloride channel for skeletal muscles appears to be responsible for the clinical signs seen.

-There is no known cure for the disorder but certain medications may help mange the symptoms and improve the dog’s quality of life.
+Unfortunately there is no known cure for the disorder but certain medications may help manage the symptoms and improve the dog’s quality of life.